lmachegger/has-to-be-cc/README.md

 # For running the latest docker image use
 # Use port forwarding (-p flag) to expose port 3000 from the container
 $ docker run -p <my-port>:3000 docker.io/m4chei/has-to-be-cc:latest

 ```

+After starting the container, open `localhost:<my-port>/swagger` to view the API Documentation

 ## Installation